The Grim Grotto: Plot

 On the children's return to the submarine, Widdershins and Phil are absent and Sunny is discovered to have been poisoned by Medusoid Mycelium.
-Olaf mounts the Queequeg and forces the children aboard his ship, the Carmelita.
+Count Olaf mounts the Queequeg and forces the children aboard his ship, the Carmelita.
 The ship is powered by the labor of kidnapped children such as the Snow Scouts, who are forced to watch Carmelita dance and sing.
-The Baudelaires and Fiona are taken to the brig, which is being used as a jail.
+The Baudelaires and Fiona are taken to the brig.
 The hook-handed man—Fernald—is responsible for watching them, but the Baudelaires learn that he is Fiona's brother.
 Fernald is ashamed of his decision to leave Widdershins and join Olaf's troupe many years ago.
 He will help them return to the Queequeg if he can join them.

 The Baudelaires successfully sneak past Carmelita and Esmé, but Fiona and Fernald are caught and forced to stay, under the premise that Fiona has defected to join Olaf.
 Violet realizes that it is her fifteenth birthday as Klaus discovers that horseradish is an antidote to the Medusoid Mycelium.
 Sunny calculates that wasabi should be a culinary equivalent and the wasabi from the beach is used to save her.
 A telegram from Quigley instructs the Baudelaires to meet him on Briny Beach, after using Verse Fluctuation Declaration on an extract of T.S.
 Eliot's The Waste Land.

 Olaf discovers the Baudelaires' escape and rejoins them on the Queequeg.
 Fiona has defected to his troupe, genuinely this time.
 As he prepares to flee from the Great Unknown, which reappears on the radar, Fiona permits the Baudelaires to escape and gives Klaus a kiss goodbye.
 The children reach Briny Beach to find Mr. Poe—just as they did on the day they learned of their parents' death—but they leave him behind to enter a taxi with Kit Snicket at the wheel.